MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-fileexplorer.md

 <!-- DisableGraphRecentItems-Description-Begin -->
 <!-- Description-Source-ADMX -->
-Turning off files from Office.com will prevent File Explorer from requesting recent cloud file metadata and displaying it in the Quick access view.
+Turning off this setting will prevent File Explorer from requesting cloud file metadata and displaying it in the homepage and other views in File Explorer.
+Any insights and files available based on account activity will be stopped in views such as Recent, Recommended, Favorites, etc.
 <!-- DisableGraphRecentItems-Description-End -->

 <!-- DisableGraphRecentItems-Editable-Begin -->